 This technote summarizes the existing work in searching for v_e low-energy excess (eLEE) in MicroBooNE Booster Neutrino Beam (BNB) data stream based on the Wire-Cell event reconstruction paradigm.
-The charged-current v{μ} and v_e events are selected from the 5.3e19 POT data from the BNB beam and 2.06e20 POT data from Neutrinos at the Main Injector (NuMI) beam.
+The charged-current v{μ} and v_e events are selected from the 5.3e19 POT open data from the BNB beam, 6.37e20 POT far sideband from the BNB beam data, and 2.10e20 POT data from Neutrinos at the Main Injector (NuMI) beam.
 The charged-current v_e selection results from the BNB data that are sensitive to the eLEE search are not included.
 Various comparisons between data and Monte Carlo predictions are performed to validate the overall model and demonstrate the power of the analysis techniques.
+Physics sensitivities in terms of the exclusion and the discovery potential are presented.